MoodyBones/Vue-3-Studies/README.md

 - getter/setter

 # Day 7 - Computed cont.

+- Computed is great for search
+- it's in the place of the data
+- you can filter large amounts of data peformantly
+- use regex for filtering data

+## Exercises

+- a form with 3 inputs and 1 button
+  - heading "Add a new post"
+  - input "title"
+  - input "author name"
+  - dropdown input "Add a new label"
+  - button "Add a new blog post"
+- dropdown "Filter by label"

 <!-- # Day 8 -  -->
 <!-- # Day 9 -  -->